timholy/AdvancedScientificComputing/homeworks/pkgs_git_github.md

 Particularly if you're on Mac or Linux, you may already have `git`; try typing `git version` in a terminal and see if it responds with a version number.
 If you need to install git, [these instructions](https://github.com/git-guides/install-git) may be helpful.

-Once `git` is installed, you likely need to do a a one-time configuration: from your terminal (or the Git Bash terminal), enter your credentials as shown below, replacing "John Doe" with your name and similarly for other settings.
+Once `git` is installed, you likely need to do a one-time configuration: from your terminal (or the Git Bash terminal), enter your credentials as shown below, replacing "John Doe" with your name and similarly for other settings.

 ```sh